-Coach Core was originally started as a programme at The Royal Foundation.
+Coach Core was originally started as a programme at The Royal Foundation of The Prince and Princess of Wales.
 Capturing the spirit of the 2012 Olympic Games, Their Royal Highnesses wanted to harness the power of sport, and its ability to change lives and empower young people.
 It was also shaped by seeing the devastation of the London riots in 2011 and the Centre for Social Justice’s report on how best to harness the power of sport to transform the lives of young people.
 What began as a single pilot programme run with London’s Greenhouse charity became 10 programmes running across the country within 5 years.
-In 2020, having proven sustainability and growth potential, Coach Core was spun out of The Royal Foundation to become our own independent charity.
+In 2020, having proven sustainability and growth potential, Coach Core was spun out of The Royal Foundation of The Prince and Princess of Wales to become our own independent charity.

 “We are looking to develop these young people, not just as high quality sports coaches but also through the mentoring and peer work, as confident and engaging members of society”

 Centre for Social Justice’s ‘More Than A Game’ paper shows many young people will always face barriers in their lives unless given targeted opportunities.
-Shortly after, The Royal Foundation is formed looking for a programme that can create this lifelong change whilst also harnessing the power of the 2012 Olympic Games.
+Shortly after, The Royal Foundation of The Prince and Princess of Wales is formed looking for a programme that can create this lifelong change whilst also harnessing the power of the 2012 Olympic Games.

 Coach Core London is born!
 Curated and shaped with the Greenhouse Charity, it provides a strong post-16 exit route for 20 young people whilst also enhancing the workforce for the charity too.